jarokaz/mlops-labs/examples/README.md

-# ML Engineering code samples
+# ML Engineering examples

-This folder contains code samples demonstrating design and code patterns for a variety of ML Engineering topics.
-Each code sample is standalone and contains a brief description of the illustrated pattern.
+This folder contains examples demonstrating design and code patterns for a variety of ML Engineering topics.